oelmady/Portfolio/README.md

 ```
 Creational, structural, and/or behavioral design patterns
-The only way to create Users was by creating Requests, and the only way to create Requests was by creating a RideRequestQueue.
-So this served to control how requests and user data was simulated.
+The only way to add new Users was by creating new Requests, which requires creating a RideRequestQueue.
 Likewise for the DriverDirectory and Driver data.
+This controls how new objects are created in the simulation.
 ```java
     public RideRequestQueue(int numberOfRequests){
         super(numberOfRequests);